What you will study

 - International students: UCM hosts students studying abroad from countries around the world.
 International

-Studies majors may participate in the English Cafe events organized by the Center for Global Education where they’ll meet and talk to students from India, Japan, Tunisia, Saudi Arabia
+Studies majors may participate in the English Cafe events organized by the Center for Global Education where they’ll meet and talk to students from India, Japan, Tunisia, South Korea and

 - Model United Nations: Practice your diplomacy skills and participate in conference simulations of United